tcltk/tcl/doc/markdown/namespace.md

 When the result is a non-empty list, the words of that list are used to replace the ensemble command and subcommand, just as if they had been looked up in the **-map**.
 It is up to the unknown handler to supply all namespace qualifiers if the implementing subcommand is not in the namespace of the caller of the ensemble command.
 Also note that when ensemble commands are chained (e.g. if you make one of the commands that implement an ensemble subcommand into an ensemble, in a manner similar to the **text** widget's tag and mark subcommands) then the rewrite happens in the context of the caller of the outermost ensemble.
 That is to say that ensembles do not in themselves place any namespace contexts on the Tcl call stack.

-Where an empty **-unknown** handler is given (the default), the ensemble command will generate an error message based on the list of commands that the ensemble has defined (formatted similarly to the error message from **Tcl\_GetIndexFromObj**).
+Where an empty **-unknown** handler is given (the default), the ensemble command will generate an error message based on the list of commands that the ensemble has defined (formatted similarly to the error message from [Tcl\_GetIndexFromObj][GetIndex]).
 This is the error that will be thrown when the subcommand is still not recognized during reparsing.
 It is also an error for an **-unknown** handler to delete its namespace.

 # Examples